conholdate/products.conholdate.com/content/english/total/net/conversion/dotm-to-ppsm.md

       title_right: "Downloads & Installation Instructions"
       content_right: |
-          You require `GroupDocs.Conversion` & `GroupDocs.Viewer` namespaces to convert between a wide range of popular document types such as PDF, Microsoft Word, Excel, PowerPoint, Project, Outlook, HTML, diagrams and image file formats.
+          You require `GroupDocs.Conversion` & `GroupDocs.Viewer` namespaces to convert word file formats to a wide range of images and document types such as PDF, Microsoft Office (Word, Excel, PowerPoint, Project, Outlook), OpenDocument, HTML and CAD diagrams.
 Explore other [.NET APIs for Office documents](https://products.conholdate.com/total/net/) as offered by Conholdate.Total.

-          Get the respective assembly files from the [downloads](https://downloads.conholdate.com/total/net) or fetch the whole package from [Nuget](https://www.nuget.org/packages/Conholdate.Total/) to add 'Conholdate.Total` directly in your workspace.
+          Get the respective assembly files from the [downloads](https://downloads.conholdate.com/total/net) or fetch the whole package from [Nuget](https://www.nuget.org/packages/Conholdate.Total/) to add `Conholdate.Total for .NET` directly in your workspace.

       gisthash: "4f311c07ae9ee691b8afb7960aa6c806"
       gistfile: "word-to-pdf-conversion.cs"

-    - title_left: "Add Watermark to Converted PPSM in C#"
+    - title_left: "Add Text or Image Watermark to PPSM in C#"
       content_left: |
           Accurately convert documents (DOTM to PPSM) exactly as the original file and apply text or image watermarks to the converted document pages using C# .NET.